Open a Fund Profile.

 To complete information about a new event, you can also upload documents by clicking on the ‘Clip’ icon and select file(s) to upload.
 Only PDF files can be uploaded.

-Tip: No more than 3 PDF files can be uploaded to an event at a time.
+- No more than three PDF files can be uploaded at once

 Once the event has been saved, it will appear on the timeline according to the date selected.
 It will also appear under ‘Recent Documents’ in the main Fund register profile.